How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 Age

-The elderly and young people need to exercise caution with the temperature and soak times.
+The elderly and young children need to exercise caution with the temperature and soak times.
 The concern with the elderly is that they are more susceptible to infections in the water.
 And the effects of the infection can be severe.

 Other concerns relate to heart conditions and high blood pressure.
 And because they are not as strong as they used to be, there’s also the risk that they could fall.